HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 What is a good HYROX time?

-A good HYROX time is generally under 90 minutes, which places an athlete above the global average.
-Times under 75 minutes are highly competitive, and sub-60 minutes represents elite international performance.
+A good HYROX time is generally under 90 minutes, which places you above the global average.

 Is sub 90 minutes good?